4Players/odin-sdk-unreal/README.md

 # 4Players ODIN Unreal Engine 4/5 SDK

-ODIN is a cross-platform software development kit (SDK) that enables developers to integrate real-time chat technology into multiplayer games, apps and websites.
+ODIN is a versatile cross-platform Software Development Kit (SDK) engineered to seamlessly integrate real-time voice chat into multiplayer games, applications, and websites.
+Regardless of whether you're employing a native application or your preferred web browser, ODIN simplifies the process of maintaining connections with your significant contacts.
+Through its intuitive interface and robust functionality, ODIN enhances interactive experiences, fostering real-time engagement and collaboration across various digital platforms.

+You can choose between a managed cloud and a self-hosted solution.
+Let [4Players GmbH](https://www.4players.io/) deal with the setup, administration and bandwidth costs or run our [server software](https://github.com/4Players/odin-server) on your own infrastructure allowing you complete control and customization of your deployment environment.

 The ODIN SDK for Unreal enables you to add real-time VoIP communication to your Unreal Engine 4/5 game, thus making it more social and interactive.